 This equals a mobility period of 6 months and 7 days.

-Additional funding for students with special needs
+Additional funding for students with children and/or special needs

 In order to warrant equal opportunities, handicapped students – students with a degree of disability of 50 percent or higher – as well as students with special needs, such as students with children or those faced with hardships may request complementary funding to cover their additional needs.
 For detailed information, please contact Ms. Janina Knöll. (firstname.lastname@example.org).